ComeAlongErica/real-time-drawing-app/README.md

 # real-time-drawing-app
 I followed this project on PluralSight.
-After migrating for work to Github, I noticed the real time updates with out having the refresh the page.
+After migrating for work to Github, I noticed the real time updates with out having to refresh the page.
 I thought it was cool and wanted to learn how it worked!
 This covers the publish/subscribe design pattern and handles disconnections.

 This app uses React, Socket.io, RxJS, and RethinkBD